 Some brands have a score line to help you break the tablet to make it easier to swallow.
 Check the information leaflet for your brand to see if you can do this.

 Usually, treatment with lercanidipine is long term, even for the rest of your life.

 Take lercanidipine even if you feel well, as you'll still be getting the benefits of the medicine.

-Do not take a double dose to make up for a forgotten one.
+Do not take 2 doses to make up for a forgotten one.

+If you forget doses often, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

 The amount of lercanidipine that can lead to an overdose varies from person to person.

-- you take too much lercanidipine
+- you take more than your prescribed dose of lercanidipine

-If you need to go to a A&E, do not drive yourself - get someone else to drive you or call for an ambulance.
+If you need to go to A&E, do not drive yourself.
+Get someone else to drive you or call for an ambulance.

 Take the lercanidipine packet or leaflet inside it, plus any remaining medicine, with you.